 Weekly shifts board

 If you and your team work in shifts, you can even use monday for allocating shifts week to week.
 The example below shows a great, clear way of doing this.
 If team members then need to swap shifts, they can do so independently, without your involvement, by adding an update in the day they want to swap and @mentioning the other team member they want to swap with to request the change.

 It gives both you and the team a quick visual view of who is working when, so there is never any confusion.

 Holiday requests and approvals board

 Create a board for all of your team’s holiday requests as well!
-Tell your team members to add their requests for vacation in the correct group (by quarters / months / Pending Vs. Approved - you choose) and then mark the status or move the pulse to the “Approved” group upon approval.
+Tell your team members to add their requests for vacation in the correct group (by quarters / months / Pending Vs. Approved - you choose) and then mark the status or move the item to the “Approved” group upon approval.
 You’ll never forget about a request and can keep track on who is out of the office at all times, to ensure you always have enough people around.

 So, start building your boards and get the team active!

 Let us know if you have any questions, suggestions or on-boarding stories to share at email@example.com